yesoreyeram/uql/README.md

-# UQL - Unstructured Query Language
+# UQL - Unified Query Language

-Unstructured query language (UQL) - It is a query language to query the JSON like data in Javascript.
+Unified query language (UQL) - It is a query language to query the JSON like data in Javascript.
 Inspired by azure Kusto query language (KQL).

 ## Installation